Brown Butter Texas Sheet Cake

 To make the cake:

-Continue cooking, stirring occasionally, until brown specks begin to form at the bottom of the pan and the butter has a nutty aroma.
-Remove pan from heat and allow to cool.
+- Continue cooking, stirring occasionally, until brown specks begin to form at the bottom of the pan and the butter has a nutty aroma.
+Remove the pan from the heat and allow to cool.
 If desired, strain the butter to remove the browned bits.**

-Combine flour, sugar, brown sugar, salt, baking powder, and baking soda in a large bowl.
-Add cooled brown butter, water, buttermilk, vanilla, and eggs.
+- Combine the flour, sugar, brown sugar, salt, baking powder, and baking soda in a large bowl.
+Add the cooled brown butter, water, buttermilk, vanilla, and eggs.
 Stir until smooth.

 To make the frosting:

-Using an electric mixer on medium speed, beat butter until creamy.
-Gradually add confectioners' sugar and 6 tablespoons sour cream.
+- Using an electric mixer on medium speed, beat the butter until creamy.
+Gradually add the confectioners’ sugar and 6 tablespoons sour cream.
 Beat until smooth.
-Add remaining sour cream, a tablespoon at a time, if necessary to achieve desired spreadable consistency.
+Add the remaining sour cream, a tablespoon at a time, if necessary to achieve desired spreadable consistency.

-Spread frosting evenly over cake.
+- Spread the frosting evenly over the cake.
 Sprinkle nuts over the frosting.

 *I used a combination of pecans, hazelnuts, and cashews.